peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * both FromObject and ToObject will be better designed, in version 4.0, so that backward-compatible improvements are easier to make.

 Java offers no easy way to express a generic type, at least none as easy as C#'s `typeof` operator.
-The following example, ritten in Java, is a way to specify that the return value will be n ArrayList of String objects.
+The following example, written in Java, is a way to specify hat the return value will be an ArrayList of String objects.

     Type arrayListString = new ParameterizedType() { public Type[] getActualTypeArguments() { // Contains one type parameter, String return new Type[] { String.class }; } public Type getRawType() { /* Raw type is
             ArrayList */ return ArrayList.class; } public Type getOwnerType() {
             return null; } }; ArrayList<String> array =
             (ArrayList<String>) cborArray.ToObject(arrayListString);

 By comparison, the C# version is much shorter.

     var array = (List<String>)cborArray.ToObject(
             typeof(List<String>));

 <b>Parameters:</b>

  * <i>t</i>: The type, class, or interface that this method's return value will belong to.
-To express a generic type in Java, see the example. <b>Note:</b>For security reasons, an application hould not base this parameter on user input or other externally upplied data.
-Whenever possible, this parameter should be either a ype specially handled by this method (such as  `int` or `String` ///) or a plain-old-data type (POCO or POJO type) ithin the control of the application.
-If the plain-old-data type eferences other data types, those types should likewise meet ither criterion above.
+To express a generic type in Java, see the example.<b>Note:</b>For security reasons, an application should not base this parameter on ser input or other externally supplied data.
+Whenever possible, this arameter should be either a type specially handled by this method (such s `int` or `String` ///) or a plain-old-data type (POCO or POJO type) within the control of he application.
+If the plain-old-data type references other data types, hose types should likewise meet either criterion above.

  * <i>mapper</i>: This parameter controls which data types are eligible for Plain-Old-Data deserialization and includes custom converters from CBOR objects to certain data types.

+ * <i>options</i>: The parameter <i>options</i>
- * <i>options</i>: A PODOptions object.
+is a PODOptions object.

 <b>Return Value:</b>